-People who are allergic to dogs are generally reacting to their dander, not the hair or fur.
+People who are allergic to dogs are generally reacting to the pet dander, not the hair or fur.
 If you are wondering are Cocker Spaniels hypoallergenic, the quick answer is no, with a catch.

-While Cocker Spaniels are not a hypoallergic breed, there is no such thing as a dog that is 100 percent hypoallergenic.
+While Cocker Spaniels are not a hypoallergic breed, there is no such thing a dog that is a 100 percent hypoallergenic dog breed.
 There are two types of Cockers: The American Cocker Spaniel and the English Cocker Spaniel.
-Both breeds are not hypoallergenic.
+Both breeds are not hypoallergenic .

 What Does A Hypoallergenic Dog Mean?

 Some dogs may elicit fewer allergy symptoms to their owners than others.
 Dr. Tania Elliott, an allergist with the American College of Allergy, Asthma, and Immunology told the American Kennel Club that “somewhere along the line, the fact that a dog didn’t shed became synonymous with the word hypoallergenic.”

 Some people can be specifically allergic to dog hair, but others are allergic to the dander (skin cells) or a dog’s saliva.

 There are less-allergenic dog breeds for people who suffer from dog-induced allergies; however, no dog on the planet is 100 percent hypoallergenic.

 Hypoallergenic by definition means “less” allergic.
 Many dogs mistakenly get labeled as hypoallergenic and less likely to elicit a reaction from their owner.
 Dog hair is generally not the trigger for allergy sufferers.
 The protein in dog saliva and urine tends to cause allergic symptoms.